karanaryan07/WordCamp-Schedule-viewer-with-React/README.md

-# final

-Configured the project using Babel and Webpack.
+Project was configured using Babel and Webpack.

 ## Building and running on localhost